 The data recovery company did end up recovering the data, (well 80-90% of it), which meant the company in question could file their end-of-year accounts on time.
 So the story has a happy ending.

 Data backup is a key process for most (if not all) businesses.
-It isn’t a smile matter of online backup or copy of the data though, but (as the National Cyber Security Centre currently recommends) keeping an offline copy as well.
+It isn’t just a matter of an online backup or copy of the data though, as the National Cyber Security Centre currently recommends keeping an offline copy as well.